antonfirsov/docs/2020/10-Oct/Use .NET for game development/use-donet-for-game-development.md

 Online services for your game
 -----------------------------

-If you are building you game with .NET, then you have a wide choice on how to build your online [game services](http://dotnet.microsoft.com/games/services?WT.mc_id=gamedev-blog-abhamed).
-You can use ready to use services like [Microsoft Azure PlayFab](https://playfab.com?WT.mc_id=gamedev-blog-abhamed).
-You can also build from scratch on [Microsoft Azure](https://docs.microsoft.com/en-us/gaming/azure?WT.mc_id=gamedev-blog-abhamed). .NET also runs on multiple operating systems, clouds, and services, it does not limit you to use Microsoft&#39;s platforms.
+If you're building you game with .NET, then you have a wide choice on how to build your online [game services](http://dotnet.microsoft.com/games/services?WT.mc_id=gamedev-blog-abhamed).
+You can use ready-to-use services like [Microsoft Azure PlayFab](https://playfab.com?WT.mc_id=gamedev-blog-abhamed).
+You can also build from scratch on [Microsoft Azure](https://docs.microsoft.com/gaming/azure?WT.mc_id=gamedev-blog-abhamed). .NET also runs on multiple operating systems, clouds, and services, it doesn't limit you to use Microsoft's platforms.

 Tools will be available for you
 -------------------------------